 There is a growing need to help older drivers sharpen their skills as well as recognize their changing abilities and adapt their driving practices appropriately.
-Insurers have partnered with state and local governments, and groups such as AARP, to create programs designed to address these needs.
+Insurers have partnered with state and local governments, and groups such as AARP and the AAA Foundation for Highway Safety to create programs designed to address these needs.

 According to the Governors Highway Safety Administration, impairments in three key areas—vision, cognition and motor function—are responsible for higher crash rates for older drivers.
 Vision declines with age; cognition, which includes memory and attention, can be impacted by medical problems such as dementia and medication side effects; and motor function suffers as flexibility declines due to diseases such as arthritis.

-A 2014 study published in the journal Injury Epidemiology found that no policy in state drivers license renewal laws examined was found to have a significant impact on fatal crash involvement of drivers younger than 85 years of age.
-However two provisions had some effect on the involvement of older drivers in fatal crashes.
+A 2014 study published in the journal Injury Epidemiology found that no policy in state drivers license renewal laws examined had a significant impact on fatal crash involvement of drivers younger than 85 years of age.
+However, two provisions had some effect on the involvement of older drivers in fatal crashes.
 Mandatory in-person renewal was associated with a 31 percent reduction in the fatal crash involvement rates of drivers ages 85 and older.
 In states where in-person renewal was not required, requiring drivers to pass a vision test was associated with a similar reduction for drivers age 85 and older.
 But in states where in-person renewal was required, mandating a vision test was not associated with any additional reduction, along with requiring a knowledge test or an on-road driving test.
 Results were also not statistically significant for laws that require more frequent renewal or requiring healthcare providers to report cases concerning their patients’ driving ability.

-Insurance discounts: According to the National Association of Insurance Commissioners, as of January 2015, 34 states and the District of Columbia mandated premium discounts for older adults.
+According to the National Association of Insurance Commissioners, as of January 2015, 34 states and the District of Columbia mandated premium discounts for older adults.
 (These state laws have not been changed since February 2013.)
 All but Massachusetts require older drivers (usually age 55 and over) to complete an approved-accident prevention course.
 In addition, 12 states mandate discounts to all drivers (including older drivers) who take defensive driving or other drivers’ education courses.
 In general, the state-mandated discounts apply to liability coverages because they are most relevant.
 The regulations can vary by state.
-For instance in Massachusetts the older adult discount applies to all coverages for drivers over the age of 65.
+For instance, in Massachusetts the older adult discount applies to all coverages for drivers over the age of 65.